 When fully mature, Betula papyrifera can reach an ultimate height of Over 12 metres and a spread of Wider than 8 metres.
-For optimal growth, it prefers west–facing, east–facing, south–facing, north–facing aspect and exposed, sheltered exposure.
-It thrives best in chalk, clay, loam, sand soil types and should be placed in a full sun, partial shade position.
+For optimal growth, it prefers west–facing or east–facing or south–facing or north–facing aspect and exposed or sheltered positions.
+It thrives best in chalk or clay or loam or sand soil types and should be placed in full sun or partial shade.

 | Seasonal colour |